A while back, a friend contacted me about her daughter’s Siamese, who had suddenly taken ill.

-Enter the Pet and Women Safety (PAWS) Act of 2015.
-“As many as 48% of domestic violence victims stay in abusive situations because they don’t want to leave their pet behind, resulting in further physical and emotional abuse of both the owner and their pet,” he says.
+Nearly 50% of domestic violence victims “stay in abusive situations because they don’t want to leave their pet behind, resulting in further physical and emotional abuse of both the owner and their pet,” he says.

 “For so long, victims would be forced to leave without their pets,” she says.
 “They would live in their cars or, even worse, stay in a violent situation.”

 “Hi!
 I’m Chewy!
 My owner was in an abusive relationship and couldn’t afford me to get on the flight.
 She didn’t want to leave me with all her heart, but she had no other option.”

 No Pet Left Behind

 There are “lots of programs that deal with pets,” Rasnick explains.
-“Sometimes it’s a domestic-violence shelter with animal care on-site.
-Sometimes it’s a domestic-violence shelter working with a humane society.
+“Sometimes it’s a domestic violence shelter with animal care on-site.
+Sometimes it’s a domestic violence shelter working with a humane society.
 Sometimes there are free-standing programs that might serve a region.”

-Ahimsa House is 1 of 2 organizations in the U.S. that serves an entire state.
+Ahimsa House is 1 of 2 organizations in the United States that serve an entire state.
 The organization provides crisis intervention, emergency shelter for animals with its foster network, forensic veterinary examinations, legal advocacy and safety planning.

 “Make sure you learn about domestic violence.
-Try to reach out to domestic-violence shelters in your community and see if they have a training program….
+Try to reach out to domestic violence shelters in your community and see if they have a training program….
 [Domestic violence] crosses multiple disciplines, and when you put the animal piece in, many times you’re off to earlier intervention for human victims.”

-Rasnick recalls driving a Golden Retriever to a reunion with his human.
+Rasnick recalls driving a Golden Retriever to a reunion with his caretaker.
 The woman was crying, as was her 2-year-old son.
 The dog raced over and began licking the tears off the child’s face.